jamiehenzy/Genome-analysis_RStudio/2_Getting _comfy_in_R.md

 ```

 ## EXERCISE 1.1 #
-For each exercise set you'll submit your script with the commands you entered as well as the output that appears in the console.
-To save your output, enter the command `sink("<file_name>")` at the top of your script.
-This will create a file by the name you supplied and put all the output of your console into it.
-Do this for all three exercise sections in this tutorial.
+For each exercise set you'll submit an R Markdown script showing commands and output.

 > 01. Open Rstudio and perform an arithmetic calculation in the command line.